Anderton St Joseph’s Catholic Church

 LITTLE CHURCH meet during 09.00 Sunday Mass, for the benefit of the children, so they can hear the Bible readings at a level suited to their age and understanding.

 CHORLEY HOSPITAL: Please contact St Joseph’s, Harper’s Lane (262713) if any member of your family is admitted into the Hospital and needs the priest to visit.
 In an emergency, the ward staff will call in the duty priest chaplain via the switchboard.

-THE HOLY FATHER’S PRAYER INTENTION FOR MARCH
+THE HOLY FATHER’S PRAYER INTENTION FOR MAY